okami101/terraform-hcloud-swarm/README.md

 You can easily add or remove nodes by changing the `count` variable of each worker or manager.
 Then use `terraform apply` to apply the changes.

 * When adding, the new manager or worker node will be automatically created, but you still need to join it to the cluster by using above related command.
-Don't also forget to accept the new minion with `sudo salt-key -A`.

 ## Topologies

-Contrary to Kubernetes which is really suited for a specific kind of topology (HA in front of workers), Docker is highly flexible and give you many ways to build your cluster for any needs.
+Contrary to Kubernetes which is really suited for a specific kind of topology (HA in front of workers), Docker can have more scenarios.
 Here are some examples of topologies you can use with this Terraform template.

-> I'm using here Traefik (not included) which is the perfect reverse proxy for route detection through Docker API.

 ### Docker compose